 Slideshow of Game of Thrones’ Location Photos

-Local photographer Amanda Killen managed to get pics from two of the Northern Ireland locations as the production was shooting, Ballintoy Harbor and Downhill Strand.
+Local photographer Amanda Killen managed to get pics at two of the Northern Ireland locations while the production was shooting: Ballintoy Harbor and Downhill Strand.

 A preview to season 2, in which the producers sing the praises of Northern Ireland locations.
 (May contain spoilers!)

 Those are the major Game of Thrones‘ locations to date — as far as I can discover — in Northern Ireland.
 I’ll attempt to update this page as future episodes are made, and if anyone has shooting news or corrections, please let me know in the comments.
 (Photo credits: HBO, unless otherwise stated.)

 - If you enjoyed the film Once, you may like my “Once” walking tour of central Dublin…

 - My guide to the locations used in Amy Adams’ Leap Year…